Harrywg/group-5-frontend/README.md

 - **react-native-swipe-up-down**: A library for adding swipe up and down gestures to React Native components.
 - **react-native-tab-view**: A library for creating tabbed interfaces in React Native.
 - **react-native-vector-icons**: A library for using vector icons in React Native applications.
-- **vector-icons**: A library for including vector icons in your React Native project.
+- **vector-icons**: A library for including vector icons in our React Native project.

 # Project Description